euroscipy/www.euroscipy.org/content/news/2014-02-20-SciPy2014-Announce.rst

 Hello All!

-I am pleased to announce that SciPy 2014, the thirteenth annual Scientific Computing with Python conference, will be held this July 6th-12th in Austin, Texas.
+We are pleased to announce that SciPy 2014, the thirteenth annual Scientific Computing with Python conference, will be held this July 6th-12th in Austin, Texas.
 SciPy is a community dedicated to the advancement of scientific computing through open source Python software for mathematics, science, and engineering.
 The annual SciPy Conference allows participants from all types of organizations to showcase their latest projects, learn from skilled users and developers, and collaborate on code development.
 For more information please visit our website: https://conference.scipy.org/scipy2014/ This year the conference has been extended to include an additional day of presentations.
 During the presentation days SciPy is proud to host the following event and talk types: